 JEE Advanced 2019 Analysis by FIITJEE

 Ramesh Batlish from FIITJEE has released the quick analysis of JEE Advanced 2018 for Paper 1 and II after it's conclusion.
 The maximum marks for the exam were 180; 60 for each paper.
 There were 3 sections - Physics, Chemistry and Mathematics with 54 questions in total.
-The section wise analysis of JEE Advanced 2018 for both Paper I & II has been mentioned in the table given below:
+Candidates can refer to the given table to know the section-wise analysis of JEE Advanced 2018 for both Paper I & II:

 This section had 6 questions with four options in which one or more than one options were correct.